Mapping the future: US exposure to multiple landscape stressors

-This study, highlights landscape exposure to multiple stressors can pose risks to human health, biodiversity, and ecosystem services.
+The bulletin highlights landscape exposure to multiple stressors can pose risks to human health, biodiversity, and ecosystem services.
 Attempts to study, control, or mitigate these stressors can strain public and private budgets.
-An interdisciplinary team of Pacific Northwest Research Station and Oregon State University scientists created maps of the conterminous United States that indicate landscape exposure to concentrated wildfire potential, insects and disease risk, urban and exurban development, and climate change.
+An interdisciplinary team of Pacific Northwest Research Station and Oregon State University scientists created maps of the conterminous United States that indicate landscape exposure to concentrated wildfire potential, insects and disease risk, urban and exurban development (note this is housing development only, not energy development), and climate change.
 The maps, which show where these stressors might occur and overlap, provide a valuable resource for regional and national land use, land management, and policymaking efforts by helping to guide resource prioritization.